 There are a number of different ways to write.
 Tell him the difference between a letter, paragraph, essay, invitation, advertisement etc. This will improve his writing skills.

-Want to take one-to-one Training on Writing Skills?
+Want to take one-on-one Training on Writing Skills?
 Get your personalized Training & Certificate.
 Speak with our team!